apache/sling-old-svn-mirror/contrib/extensions/distribution/README.md

 ## Overview

+The Sling Content Distribution module main goal is allowing distribution of content (Sling resources) among different Sling instances.
+The term "distribution" here means the ability of picking one or more resources on a certain Sling instance in order to copy and persist them onto another Sling instance.
+The Sling Content Distribution module is able to distribute content
+by:

+ - "pushing" from Sling instance A to Sling instance B
+ - "pulling" from Sling instance B to Sling instance A
+ - "synchronizing" Sling instances A and B via a third coordinating instance C

+### Bundles

 The Sling Content Distribution module consists of the following bundles:

  - org.apache.sling.distribution.api: this is where the APIs are defined
  - org.apache.sling.distribution.core: this is where the basic infrastructure for distributing content is implemented
  - org.apache.sling.distribution.sample: this is a set of sample configurations and implementations for demo purpose
  - org.apache.sling.distribution.it: this is the integration testing suite

+## Design

+The Sling Content Distribution module main design goals are it to be simple, reliable and extensible.

 ### Distribution agents